lvgl/lvgl/docs/porting/disp.rst

 formats has a negative effect on peroformance.
 Learn more about ``draw_ctx`` `here </porting/gpu>`__.

-It’s very important that draw buffer(s) should be large enough for both the native format and the target color format.
+It's very important that draw buffer(s) should be large enough for both the native format and the target color format.
 For example if ``LV_COLOR_DEPTH == 16`` and :cpp:enumerator:`LV_COLOR_FORMAT_XRGB8888` is selected LVGL will choosoe the larger to figure out how many pixel can be